88 Shortland Street

 Members have a genuine breadth of advocacy and advisory experience as well as a client oriented approach.
 Fusing intellectual rigor with extensive experience Bankside Chambers is known to provide exceptional quality service and impressive results.

-With fourteen Queen’s Counsel and distinguished former judges of the High Court of New Zealand, as well as numerous local and international members, make up the notable roll call at Bankside Chambers.
+With seventeen Queen’s Counsel and distinguished former judges of the High Court of New Zealand, as well as numerous local and international members, make up the notable roll call at Bankside Chambers.

 History of Chambers